jordankrueger/molg/README.md

 - Keep discussions focused on the predictions and their progress

 ## License
-MIT License - See LICENSE file for details
+GPL-3.0 License - See LICENSE file for details

 ## Contact
 Join our [Reddit community](https://www.reddit.com/r/MachinesofLovingGrace/) for discussions and updates.